mahmut26/mm-f/README.md

 Third, copy and paste fdx.sh, renaming them as (fd1.sh, fd2.sh, etc.).
 Fourth, if you’re using different configs for MagicMirror, make sure the fdx.sh scripts are correct. (and used in face.py) Fifth, since you have opened face detection, and MagicMirror and the browser are working, you may want to get the LCD working.
 For that, you’ll need GPIO code to control a relay (I think it's in reboot.py).
 Sixth, where were we?
 Ah, I remember—closing.
-Let’s count fingers, right?
-There’s a .py for that, and I’ll change the names and organize them into folders for easy use.
+Let's use a GPIO pin for this task.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------